Experimentation / CRO

 Make it actionable

+Once you have completed your goal tree map, list strategies and tactics to move the needle.
 Create a board for each KPI you identified earlier in your goal tree map and then list out the strategies and tactics underneath.

 Strategies

+The strategies should come from user research after you have identified the biggest opportunities and customer problems.
+Ideally, you want to have a mix of both qualitative and quantitative research methods to identify the optimization opportunities.
 Once you have concluded your analyses, you can start mapping out all of the research insights and findings to identify the common themes from various data sources.
-See Speero’s conversion research service.
+See Speero's conversion research service.

-e.g., If you have identified that your customers struggle with finding a product that fits their needs or find the website overwhelming (in terms of having too many options to choose from), then you can list “product discovery” as one of your strategies and themes to focus on.
+Example: If you have identified that your customers struggle with finding a product that fits their needs or find the website overwhelming (in terms of having too many options to choose from), then you can list "product discovery" as one of your strategies and themes to focus on.

 Tactics